GabrielGhe/GabrielGhe.github.io/_posts/2015-01-17-python-file-io.md

 ---
 layout: post
-title: "Python: Input and Output"
+title: "Python: File Input and Output"
 description: ""
 category: python
 tags: [io, file]
 ---
 {% include JB/setup %}

 This post is about file io in python.
-More information can be found [here](https://docs.python.org/2/tutorial/inputoutput.html#reading-and-writing-files)
+More information can be found [here](https://docs.python.org/2/tutorial/inputoutput.html#reading-and-writing-files).

 {% highlight python linenos %}
 # reading a file in 1 shot